 What is required to remove some Alibaba Phishing Scams is to just ignore the message, never respond to it and erase it.
 Other scams require a bit of action, such as thoroughly scanning your computer machine with security software to determine whether you have some malware component which is pushing Alibaba spoofed messages to your computer system, email address or browser application.

 We highly recommend that all computer users scan their system for active infections and malware using a security program.
 That could prevent many malicious actions and stop malware of distributing further.

 Spy Hunter scanner will only detect the threat.
 If you want the threat to be automatically removed, you need to purchase the full version of the anti-malware tool.Find Out More About SpyHunter Anti-Malware Tool / How to Uninstall SpyHunter

 - Guide 1: How to Remove Alibaba Phishing Scams from Windows.

-- Guide 2: Get rid of Alibaba Phishing Scams from Mac OS X.
+- Guide 2: Get rid of Alibaba Phishing Scams on Mac OS X.

-- Guide 3: Remove Alibaba Phishing Scams from Google Chrome.
+- Guide 3: Remove Alibaba Phishing Scams in Google Chrome.